Skip to Content

 At the time, the CTA started reducing bus service on the West Side as part of budget cuts.
 Jackson says she knew that most people in the area couldn't afford cars, which is why she took up the fight for better conditions for riding transit, walking, and biking.

 The NLCCC is part of a coalition of community, sustainable transportation, and environmental advocacy organizations in favor of lowering Chicago's default speed limit to from 30 to 25 mph.
 Peer cities like New York, Boston, Seattle, and Portland have had this speed limit for years, and have reaped major safety benefits.
-For example, the policy has contributed to a 23 percent drop in annual pedestrian deaths, and the city's lowest pedestrian fatality rate in 100 years.
+For example, in NYC the policy has contributed to a 23 percent drop in annual pedestrian deaths, and the city's lowest pedestrian fatality rate in 100 years.
 That's not surprising, because a National Traffic Safety Board report found that when a motorist hits a person at 40 mph, the pedestrian will almost alway die, but at 20 mph the person will almost always survive the crash.

 On October 21, the Chicago City Council's Committee on Pedestrian and Traffic Safety passed an ordinance for the 25 mph speed limit.
 A final vote by the full Council is expected later this year.